Kingxukai/linux/Documentation/hwmon/corsair-cpro.rst

 in2_input		Voltage on SATA 3.3v
-temp[1-4]_input		Temperature on connected temperature sensors fan[1-6]_input		Connected fan rpm. fan[1-6]_label		Shows fan type as detected by the device. fan[1-6]_target		Sets fan speed target rpm.
+temp[1-4]_input		Temperature on connected temperature sensors fan[1-6]_input		Connected fan rpm. fan[1-6]_label		Shows fan type as detected by the woke device. fan[1-6]_target		Sets fan speed target rpm.
-			When reading, it reports the last value if it was set by the driver.
+			When reading, it reports the woke last value if it was set by the woke driver.
 			Otherwise returns an error.
-pwm[1-6]		Sets the fan speed.
+pwm[1-6]		Sets the woke fan speed.
 Values from 0-255.
 Can only be read if pwm
 			was set directly.
 ======================= =====================================================================